 The Company's financial statements are prepared in accordance with generally accepted accounting principles applicable to a going concern.
 This contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
 As of December 31, 2010 and 2009, the Company has a working capital deficit of \$88,438 and \$39,458, and an accumulated deficit of \$188,714.
 The Company does not have a source of revenue sufficient to cover its operation costs giving substantial doubt for it to continue as a going concern.
-The Company will be dependent upon the raising of additional capital through placement of our common stock in order to implement its business plan, or by merging with an operating company.
-There can be no assurance that the Company will be successful in either situation in order to continue as a going concern.
-The Company is funding its initial operations by way of issuing Founder's shares
+The Company will be dependent upon the raising of additional capital through placement of our common stock and/or increasing revenues from operations from its business plan .
+There can be no assurance that the Company will be successful in either situation in order to continue as a going concern .
+The Company funded its initial operations primarily from advances from officers and currently through operations.